-A simple recipe for Tomato-Peach Gazpacho – cooling and refreshing and just what the doctor ordered on hot summer days.
-Top it with burrata cheese (or vegan ricotta) for a little creaminess.
+A simple recipe for Tomato Peach Gazpacho – cooling and refreshing and just what the doctor ordered on hot summer days.
+For a little creaminess, top it with burrata cheese (or vegan ricotta)!

 The butterfly counts not months but moments, and has time enough. ~Rabindranath Tagore